-As saints in Christ, we struggle against rulers, powers and world forces of darkness, and the spiritual forces of wickedness in the heavenly places (Ephesians 6:12, page 1834).
+As saints in Christ, we struggle against rulers, powers and world forces of darkness, and the spiritual forces of wickedness in the heavenly places (Ephesians 6:12).
 If we believe that earth alone bears the effects of sin, then we fail to understand the Scripture.
-Sin apparently started in the heavenly places before the creation of man, because Satan tempted Adam and Eve in the Garden of Eden (Genesis 3:3-5, page 4).
+Sin apparently started in the heavenly places before the creation of man, because Satan tempted Adam and Eve in the Garden of Eden (Genesis 3:3-5).
 Satan had already fallen in sin, before he tempted Adam and Eve.
 The wicked influence Satan and his spiritual forces of darkness not only spread evil over the world, but also spread evil in heaven.
 Part of his evil spiritual power has been directed toward the Word of God.
-Satan works to destroy the knowledge of God and the power of God (Matthew 12:29, page 1541).
+Satan works to destroy the knowledge of God and the power of God (Matthew 12:29).

 The Gist Theory of Inspiration.
-As we have seen, the gist theory of inspiration describes the view that the writers of the New Testament only communicated the “gist” of the message of Jesus Christ, and not His very words.
+As we have seen, the gist theory of inspiration describes the view that the writers of the New Testament only communicated the “gist” of the message of Jesus Christ, and not His actual words.
 Some of those people teach at seminaries, while others teach in the local church.
 So often, people look at the person doing the teaching, and because they like the person, they overlook the teaching.
-In the New Testament, both the teacher and the teaching must be scrutinized (1 Timothy 4:16, page 1857; Acts 17:11, page 1734; 2 Corinthians 11:13-15, pages 1815-1816; Acts 20:28-30, 1741; 1 John 2:19, page 1905; 1Timothy 4:1, page 1857).
-When a well-respected teacher spreads error, then that teacher must be corrected in love, but then silenced if he persists in spreading wicked lies (Titus 1:10-11, page 1866).
+In the New Testament, both the teacher and the teaching must be scrutinized (1 Timothy 4:16; Acts 17:11; 2 Corinthians 11:13-15; Acts 20:28-30; 1 John 2:19; 1Timothy 4:1).
+When a well-respected teacher spreads error, then that teacher must be corrected in love, but then silenced if he persists in spreading wicked lies (Titus 1:10-11).

 The Motives under Error.
 Since God actually communicated all the sayings of Jesus with verbatim accuracy, why would anyone stray away from that truth?
 Anyone teaching error does so from impure motives, because they have substituted their own judgment for the revelation from God.
-Satan and his minions may appear as an angels of light (2 Corinthians 11:13-15, page 1857), and wraps his lies around God’s truth to pervert the truth (1 Timothy 4:1-5, page 1857), but believers must be careful to test the spirits (1 John 4:1-3, page 1907), and to stand firmly upon the teachings of the Lord Jesus Christ.
+Satan and his minions may appear as angels of light (2 Corinthians 11:13-15), and he wraps his lies around God’s truth to pervert the truth (1 Timothy 4:1-5), but believers must be careful to test the spirits (1 John 4:1-3), and to stand firmly upon the teachings of the Lord Jesus Christ.
 Motives always matter, but each person should examine their motives from God’s Word.
 We should all start with self-examination.

 Truth and Motives.
-Jesus proclaimed in many ways that the Word of God is truth (for example, John 17:17, page 1690).
-Jesus also personalized the truth when He declared: “I am the way, the truth, and the life; no one comes to the Father but through Me (John 14:6, page 1684).
+Jesus proclaimed in many ways that the Word of God is truth (for example, John 17:17).
+Jesus also personalized the truth when He declared: “I am the way, the truth, and the life; no one comes to the Father but through Me (John 14:6).
 As we will see below, the doctrine of verbal, plenary inspiration does not depend upon motives, but stands apart from motives.
 The truth will always be the truth, no matter who acknowledges it or recognizes it.
 Likewise, error will always be error, no matter who propagates it or why they propagate it.
-Take for example the person who teaches that God loves the entire world (John 3:16, page 1658).
+Take for example the person who teaches that God loves the entire world (John 3:16).
 Imagine that same person teaches that we do not need evangelism because a loving God will not send anyone to hell for eternal punishment.
 Some people would argue he teaches from a pure motive, but actually he teaches from an evil motive.
-The Scripture clearly teaches that all men have sinned (Romans 3:23, page 1763) and deserve death (Romans 6:23, page 1766).
-Indeed, the wrath of God abides upon everyone who sins and does not obey Jesus Christ by being born again (John 3:36, page 1659).
+The Scripture clearly teaches that all men have sinned (Romans 3:23) and deserve death (Romans 6:23).
+Indeed, the wrath of God abides upon everyone who sins and does not obey Jesus Christ by being born again (John 3:36).
 The lost need faith, which comes by hearing.
-Without a messenger to preach to them, they will cannot hear (Romans 10:14-17, page 1772).
-So we must spread the Gospel so everyone may hear, and those appointed to salvation shall receive eternal life (Acts 13:48, page 1727).
+Without a messenger to preach to them, they will cannot hear (Romans 10:14-17).
+So we must spread the Gospel so everyone may hear, and those appointed to salvation shall receive eternal life (Acts 13:48).
 Without the Gospel being preached, salvation dos not come.
 So, while a teacher may claim they spread God’s love by claiming all the world will go to heaven, in fact, that teacher proclaims the doctrines of demons and attacks the church and deludes the world.
 Indeed, the church faces all kinds of spiritual attacks.
 In the same way, every believer promoting a “gist” theory of inspiration should be confronted in love, and if unrepentant, removed through the disciplinary process of the church from teaching and fellowship with the brethren, until he has confessed his sin and returned to sound doctrine.